mwarning/KadNode/README.md

 and to redirect requests to KadNode.
 The rest of the string is converted to an 20 byte identifier using the sha1 hashing algorithm.
 As an alternative, the hash can be entered directly as a 40 character hexadecimal string.
-This can be used to entirely circumvent the build-in hashing algorithm (sha1).
 The string `myname.p2p` is therefore eqivalent to `d13b93ea42804188d277c20f7d6e5be2732148b8` which is the result of sha1('myname').
-This is true for every entered identifier that involves KadNode.
+The use of the build-in hashing algorithm (sha1) can be entirely circumvented this way.

 ## INTERFACES